joxborrow/loan_default/Loan Default Final Report.md

 ## Results & Findings

-After fitting all models, there was very little evidence of overfitting.
-Training and Test permformance metrics were very similar across the different models.
+After fitting all models, there was very little evidence of overfitting, looking at the accuracy measures.
+Some deviation between the training and testing sets was evident in the precision and recall of the sampled models.
+Test permformance metrics were very similar across the different models.

-Performance across the different models was very close, excluding the baseline model.
 Particular attention should be paid to the recall for Class 1, default, across the models.
 Recall is a particularly important metric as it is likely more costly to bear the explict cost of default, which would show on a company balance sheet.

 While marking people as a default risk, and perhaps denying them a loan, has an opportunity cost of lost revenue, it would not show directly on a balance sheet.
 Though depending on a companies desire for revenue growth, this could become important.

-Interestingly, the recall for Class 1 was approximately the same across all models, except the baseline.
-The absolute level of recall ranged between 0.808 to 0.811.
-The decision tree edged out other methods.

-The largest area of differentiation across the models was the precision metric for Class 1, with the Logistic Regression w/ Stochastic Gradient Decent performing the best.
+The recall varied quite a bit for the non sampled models.
+Results for recall on class 1 was more consistent with the sampled models, but still slight variation was seen.
+The sampled random forest did the best on the test set class 1 recall metric, with a reading of 0.822.
+This would likely be the best recommendation if emphasis is to avoid miss labeling those that would default.
+Note that the increased recall for this model came at a price of decreased precision.
+If an leadership team wanted to strike a better balance for thes metrics, the Logistic Classification with Sampling might be a good choice.

 The conclusion of this project is that a strong model can be built to predict default of individuals.
-Under the assumption of greater costs associated with failure to predict defaults (false positives), we come to the conclusion that the Decision Tree is the best model.
-However, Logistic Regression with SGD also performed well with the strongest Class 1 precision.
+Under the assumption of greater costs associated with failure to predict defaults (false negatives), we come to the conclusion that the Random forest with sampling is the best model.
+However, Logistic Regression with SGD and sampling also performed well.

 ## Areas for Further Exploration